 4) Helen Sharman- The first British astronaut (May 30, 1963- present)

-Sharman was selected out of nearly 13,000 other applicants.
-Sharman was selected in a process that gave weight to having the ability to learn a foreign language and having a good background in areas of education, aerospace, and science.
+Additionally, she was selected in a process that gave weight to learning a foreign language and having a good background in areas of education, aerospace, and science.

 She was only 27 years old when she went to space, making her (as of 2017) the 6th youngest of the 556 individuals who have flown in space.